-Review of effectiveness
+Review of Effectiveness

-As accounting officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
-During the year in question the review has been informed by:
+As Accounting Officer, the Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+During the year in question, the review has been informed by:

-- the work of the financial consultant;

-- the work of the external auditors;

-- the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the ; - the work of the external auditors; - the financial management and governance self-assessment process; and - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.